-For the safety of the students at Dormont Elementary, students will only be dismissed from the main office or the nurse's office.
-Anyone picking up a student for an early dismissal must present a photo ID.
+For the safety of the students at Myrtle Elementary, students will only be dismissed from the main office and must be signed out for an early dismissal.
+Students will only be released to adults listed on the authorized pick-up list.